soloprime9/GasPredi/src/app/posts/yeh-rishta-kya-kehlata-hai-20th-march-2026-written-update.md

 ## Next Episode Update

 Next we see tha rin upcoming episode that where Armaan said that not interfere in his family matters.
 Why Myra Hasn't Home?
 Will Myra accept Abhira?
 Myra ignore Abhira.
 Abhira say that she will not lost again Myra.
 Next what will happen when Myra and Armaan will get know about Mukti.
 Will Damyanti break Aryan's wedding.
+In upcoming episode we see that Something gonna not good.
+In an accident Armaan and Abhira get injured, where Abhira care of Armaan instead of herself.
+Here Abhira said that she will die over Armaan, and Armaan and Myra also hates her too much.
+Armaan confess his love to Abhira.
 For all upcoming updates these you can connect with us on [Today Written Update](https://www.todaywrittenupdate.blog/).

 ---